johnboyes/playwright-nextjs-codespace/CONTRIBUTING.md

 forwarded automatically, so it is then just a case of clicking on the link that is prompted in the terminal window - easy!

-#### Limitations

-- The tests only run in headless mode at the moment.
-Should be able to have headed mode (and UI mode, debug mode, trace mode etc) working very soon, too.

 ## Linting and formatting

 We use [Biome](https://biomejs.dev/) as a unified tool for both linting and formatting.
 It's a